Ventto/lux/README.md

 * Set a maximum brightness value, as some controllers, the max value is 100 but when 100 is achieved the screen is pitch black.
 So the friendly max is 99.
+That's why by default after reboot the brightness is set 99 automatically.
-Usually, when we keep pressing the shortcut to increase the brightness like nerotic, we expect dazzling screen.
+For the sake of ergonomy, when we keep pressing the shortcut to increase the brightness like nerotic, we expect well lit screen.
+Moreover for some dazzling backlightings, the last 5% or 10% could be useless.

 * Figure out the best max-brightness-value controller.